 NWS Weather Forecast -

-NWS forecast: A 40 percent chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 62.
-Southwest wind around 15 mph, with gusts as high as 25 mph.
+NWS forecast: Sunny, with a high near 65.
+Northwest wind 5 to 15 mph, with gusts as high as 25 mph.

 NWS Short Term Weather Forecast